PHP-2560/pre-class-work-2018-laurenbergam/Week 02/pre-class-02-bergam.md

 hist(exp.draws.1)
 ```

-    <br/>b.
+    b.
 Use `plot()` with this vector to display the random values from your standard distribution in order.

 ```r
 plot(exp.draws.1)
 ```

-    <br/>c.
+    c.
 Now, use `plot()` with two arguments -- any two of your other stored random value vectors -- to create a scatterplot of the two vectors against each other.

 ```r
 plot(exp.draws.0.2,exp.draws.10)